j3soon/docker-ros-kobuki/README.md

 ## Troubleshooting

-- Most command failures can be resolved by simply re-running the command.
+- Most command failures can be resolved by simply re-running the command or rebooting Kobuki.